Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Simulation experiments

 \subsection{Results}

 Our proposed estimator implemented with the true $\tau(\bm{x})$ function has the minimum estimator MSE with respect to the ATE across almost all simulation scenarios where there is a solution to Problem \eqref{eq:our_db} for the true $\tau(\bm{x})$ function (Figure \ref{fig:mse_sim} and supplementary Figure \ref{fig:mse_sim_supp}).
-Specifically, this estimator tends to be minimally biased and have comparable variance to the minimal weights estimator and ATO estimator (supplementary Figures \ref{fig:p20_sim}-\ref{fig:p100_sim_supp}).
-Thus, when there is a lack of overlap and no solution to Problem \eqref{eq:db}, our proposed estimator is the only estimator that has minimal bias for the ATE; both the minimal weights and the ATO estimators tend to be substantially biased for the ATE.
-However, it is rare that the true $\tau(\bm{x})$ is known, so for the remainder of this section we focus on performance of our proposed design- and model-based estimators that use a data-driven procedure to select $g(\bm{x}).$
+Specifically, this estimator tends to be minimally biased and have comparable variance to the minimal weights and ATO estimators (supplementary Figures \ref{fig:p20_sim}-\ref{fig:p100_sim_supp}).
+Furthermore, when there is a lack of overlap and no solution to Problem \eqref{eq:db}, our proposed estimator is the only estimator that has minimal bias for the ATE.
+However, it is rare that the true $\tau(\bm{x})$ is known, so we focus on the performance of our proposed design- and model-based estimators that use a data-driven procedure to select $g(\bm{x}).$